-Division of Interdisciplinary Research
+Division of Interdisciplinary Sciences

-The Division of Interdisciplinary Research consists of the Centre for Biosystems Science & Engineering, Department of Computational and Data Sciences, Centre for Society and Polity, Interdisciplinary Centre for Energy Research, Interdisciplinary Centre for Water Research, Centre for Nano Science and Engineering, Centre for Infrastructure, Centre for Sustainable Transportation and Urban Planning, Department of Management Studies, Robert Bosch Centre for Cyber Physical Systems and Supercomputer Education and Research Centre.
+The Division of Interdisciplinary Research consists of the Centre for Biosystems Science & Engineering, Department of Computational and Data Sciences, Centre for Society and Polity, Interdisciplinary Centre for Energy Research, Interdisciplinary Centre for Water Research, Centre for Nano Science and Engineering, Centre for Infrastructure, Sustainable Transportation and Urban Planning, Department of Management Studies, Robert Bosch Centre for Cyber Physical Systems, Supercomputer Education and Research Centre and Interdisciplinary Mathematical Sciences.
 The courses offered in the different departments of the Division have been reorganized after review and revision, and have been grouped department wise.
 These are identified by the following code.

-BE Biosystems Science & Engineering

-CP Cyber Physics

-ER Energy Research

-DS Computational and Data Sciences

-MG Management Studies

-MS Interdisciplinary Mathematical Sciences

-NE Nano Science and Engineering

-UP Infrastructure, Sustainable Transportation and Urban Planning
+- BE Centre for Biosystems Science & Engineering - CP Robert Bosch Centre for Cyber Physical Systems - ER Interdisciplinary Centre for Energy Research - DS Department of Computational and Data Sciences - MG Department of Management Studies - MS Interdisciplinary Mathematical Sciences - NE Centre for Nano Science and Engineering - UP Centre for Infrastructure, Sustainable Transportation and Urban Planning